Kevin-Prince Boateng

+Kevin-Prince Boateng ([ˈkɛvɪn ˈpʁɪns boaˈtɛŋ]; born 6 March 1987) is a football manager and former player who is the coach of the Australian national team in socca.

 Coming through the youth system, Boateng began his career at Hertha BSC, before joining Tottenham Hotspur in England.
 After a short loan spell with Borussia Dortmund, Boateng moved to Portsmouth.
 In 2010 he joined Serie A side AC Milan, winning both the league and Supercoppa Italiana titles in his first season.
 Boateng left Milan after three seasons, returning to Germany joining Schalke 04.
 In January 2016 he returned to Milan, remaining for six months, before moving to Spanish club Las Palmas.
 Boateng made his third return to Germany in 2017, playing for Eintracht Frankfurt, before joining Italian side Sassuolo.
 After a short loan to Barcelona, with whom he won a La Liga title, he moved back to Italy, joining Fiorentina.
 In January 2020 he was sent on a six-month loan to Turkish side Beşiktaş, and in September 2020 he moved to Monza.

-Born in Germany, Boateng represented his country of birth internationally at youth level; he opted to represent Ghana at senior level 15 times between 2010 and 2014—scoring two goals—and represented them at the 2010 and 2014 FIFA World Cups.
+Boateng represented his country of birth internationally at youth level; he opted to represent Ghana at senior level 15 times between 2010 and 2014—scoring two goals—and represented them at the 2010 and 2014 FIFA World Cups.

 Club career

 Reinickendorfer Füchse

-Boateng started his club career with the club Reinickendorfer Füchse in early 1994 at age six prior to signing for Hertha BSC on 1 July 1994 at the age of seven, first playing for them to 31 July 2007 when he was 20 years old.
+Boateng started his club career with the club Reinickendorfer Füchse in early 1994 at age six prior to signing for Hertha BSC on 1 July 1994, at the age of seven, first playing for them until 31 July 2007, when he was 20 years old.